Premiership of Keir Starmer: 2024 general election

-On 22 May 2024 Rishi Sunak unexpectedly announced that a general election would be held on 4 July 2024.
+On 22 May 2024, Prime Minister Rishi Sunak unexpectedly announced that a general election would be held on 4 July 2024.
 Labour entered the general election with a large lead over the Conservative Party in opinion polls, and the potential scale of the party's victory was a topic of discussion during the campaign period.
 In June 2024 Starmer released the Labour Party's manifesto, Change, which focuses on economic growth, planning system reforms, infrastructure, what Starmer describes as "clean energy", healthcare, education, childcare and strengthening workers' rights.
 It pledges a new publicly owned energy company (Great British Energy), a "Green Prosperity Plan", reducing patient waiting times in the NHS, and renationalisation of the railway network (Great British Railways).
 It includes wealth creation and "pro-business and pro-worker" policies.
 The manifesto also pledged to give votes to 16 year olds, reform the House of Lords, and to tax private schools, with money generated going into improving state education.

 In July 2024 Starmer led Labour to a landslide victory in the general election, ending fourteen years of Conservative government with Labour becoming the largest party in the House of Commons.
 Labour achieved a 174-seat simple majority and a total of 411 seats, (Note: The figure does not include Lindsay Hoyle, the speaker of the House of Commons, who was included in the Labour seat total by some media outlets.
 By longstanding convention, the speaker severs all ties to their affiliated party upon being elected speaker.) the party's third-best result in terms of seat share following the 1997 and 2001 general elections.
 The party had the most seats in England for the first time since 2005, in Scotland for the first time since 2010, and retained its status as the largest party in Wales.